H-Bo214/roots-interface/README.md

 ### Wins
 The Styling of many of the components evolved as we met and presented with the BE group to become a pleasant UX.
-We successfully met our MVP while learning brand new technologies.
+Implemented new technologies with Apollo client and GraphQl.
 Successfully collaborated with a great team of Back-end engineers to build an application from the ground up.

 ### Struggles
 Learning GraphQL and Apollo lead us to spend a fair amount of time researching all of its features.
 The cache proved challenging to understand in its early stages.
-Getting our quires and mutations to function properly took some effort to accomplish.
+Getting our queries and mutations to function properly took some effort to accomplish.
 This was mostly due to the unfamiliar syntax requirements of Apollo and GraphQl as well as learning a new unfamiliar technology.
+We currently have a bug regarding the addition and display of ingredients when a new recipe is added.
+Unfortunately, due to time constraints we were unable to address this issue.
 Additional challenges included asynchronous testing and automated heroku deployment.

 ## Installation